-Silvester Carl Henderson is a nationally recognized Professor, educator, musician, artist, and conductor of the Gospel Song.
-Professor Henderson earned his Bachelor of Music in Music Education and his Master of Arts Degrees from San Francisco State University and taught there from 1985 to 1994 as a Professor and Lecturer of Piano and Music Theory.
-Presently he serves as the full-time Professor of Choral Activities and Chair of the Music Department at the Los Medanos College in Pittsburg, CA where he directs the College Chorus, Chamber Chorale, and the Gospel Choir.
+Silvester Carl Henderson is a nationally recognized professor, educator, musician, artist, and conductor of the Gospel Song.
+Professor Henderson earned his Bachelor of Music in Music Education and his Master of Arts Degrees from San Francisco State University, and taught there from 1985 to 1994 as a Professor and Lecturer of Piano and Music Theory.
+Presently he serves as the full-time Professor of Choral Activities for the Music Department at the Los Medanos College in Pittsburg, CA where he directs the College Chorus, Chamber Chorale, and the Gospel Choir.
 In addition to those responsibilities, he also teaches voice classes, music theory, class piano, musicianship and gospel piano.
 On top of his Los Medanos College commitments, Mr. Henderson is a Emeritus Professor/Lecturer of African American Studies and Music at the University of California, Berkeley, where he serves as the original director of the internationally acclaimed, Young Inspiration Gospel Choir from 1985 – 2005.
-In addition to this, Professor Henderson, travels extensively, with his professional ensemble, “SCH & Friends’, performing for various social, religious and political events..
+In addition to this, Professor Henderson, travels extensively with his professional ensemble, “SCH & Friends’, performing for various social, religious and political events.